ocaml/RFCs/rfcs/ocamlib.md

 prefix they share.

 The `OCAMLPATH` environment variable defines an ordered list of root directories in which library directories can be found.
+The syntax of `OCAMLPATH` follows the platform convention for `PATH` like variables.
+This means they are colon `:` separated paths on POSIX platforms and semi-colon `;` separated paths on Windows platforms.
+Empty paths are allowed and discarded.

-The *name* of a library is the relative path up to its root directory in `OCAMLPATH`.
+The *name* of a library is the relative path up to its root directory in `OCAMLPATH` in which directory separators are substited by a `.` – for example the relative directory `foo/bar` becomes `foo.bar`.

-Library names are restricted to use forward slashes '/' on all platforms (we are considering using `.` if we find out we do not need to be able to distinguish between library names and the names of a future namespace proposal).
-Each path segment must be a non-empty, uncapitalized OCaml compilation unit name, except for the `-` character which is also allowed; even though this is not checked by the compiler having segment names in the same directory that differ only by their `_` and `-` characters *must not* be done (e.g. `dir/foo-bar` and `dir/foo_bar`).
-Note also that by definition, library names have no trailing slashes.
+Each `.` separated segment (and thus directory name) must be a non-empty, uncapitalized OCaml compilation unit name, except for the `-` (U+002D) character which is also allowed.
+Even though this is not checked by the compiler, having segment names in the same directory that differ only by their `_` and `-` characters *must not* be done (e.g. `dir.foo-bar` and `dir.foo_bar`).

 If the same library name is available in more than one root directory of `OCAMLPATH` the leftmost one takes over -- the usual `PATH`